Global Political Economy

 20%

 Each week, students will prepare three discussion questions ahead of Thursday's class.
 Questions must be framed in the context of the assigned readings, with proper citations to specific passages (~300-500 words total).
 You will rotate through three roles throughout the semester.
+The completed journal—including in-class writing exercises and notes on campus lectures—is due on the last day of class.

 Connector Role